Mold Remediation / Removal / Abatement

-Cancellation policy for inspections: Cancellations after inspection booking incur a $50 fee if given more than 24 hours notice, and a $99 fee if given less than 24 hours notice.
+Cancellation policy for inspections: Cancellations after inspection booking incur a $125 fee if cancelling after customer's initial phone agreement to book for a specific day/time.
 Booking is official starting at the time customer gives their verbal, texted, or emailed agreement to the inspection, the date and time of inspection, and provides their name and address.

 Our mold remediation process meets NIOSH, OSHA, and IAQA standards, and is as follows:

 Prior to doing the process, we inspect the interior and exterior of home, including grounds, attic, foundation, gutters, inside walls, surfaces, etc for moisture issues that may cause mold in the future.
 If any are discovered, we will assess the scope of mold remediation needed to eliminate the mold.
 We will determine whether it is a condition I, condition II or condition III.
 For any discovered issues that our company does not service, such as plumbing/waterproofing, we will give recommendations to customer for those specific services.
 It is important that all moisture problems be identified and eliminated prior to or during the remediation process.

 The remediation process can vary in whether or not we use a biocide, (although we usually do), and a few other minor ways, but generally our process is as follows: